Jo Yong-suk

-Jo was is from Sariwon, North Hwanghae, but now lives in Pyongyang.
+Jo is from Sariwon, North Hwanghae Province, but now lives in Pyongyang.

 At the 2012 Summer Olympics, she competed in the Women's 10 metre air pistol and achieved 10th position out of 49 athletes.
 She also competed in the 25 metre pistol, finishing in 7th.
 She competed in the same events at the 2016 Olympics, finishing in 12th in the 10 metre air pistol and 7th in the 25 metre pistol.